 (j) Transfer.
 Section 7 is hereby amended by adding the following Subsection (c):

-“(c) Party B may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Enron Corp. pursuant to a guaranty substantially similar to the one provided on behalf of Party B hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default.”
+“(c) Party B may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Enron Corp. pursuant to a guaranty substantially similar to the one provided on behalf of Party B, for the benefit of Party A hereunder, provided that such transfer will not give rise to a Termination Event or an Event of Default.
+Party A may transfer its rights and obligations under this Agreement, in whole but not in part, to any Affiliate so long as the obligations of such Affiliate are guaranteed by Amerada Hess Corporation, provided that such transfer will not give rise to a Termination Event or an Event of Default”

 (k) Reference Market-makers.
 The definition of “Reference Market-makers” in Section 14 is hereby amended by deleting clause (b) thereof.